altccrpms/altcc-rpm-macros/README.md

 ```
 Add a "-m" option to the package that contains the module file.
 This is generally the main package unless there is a -libs sub-package.

+## altcc_reqmpi
+Expands to a requires on the current version of the MPI development package.
+Add to -devel pacakges.

 ## altcc_with_mpi
 True if buildwith with MPI, false if not.

+## altcc_cc_name
+Same as $COMPILER_NAME